rozguelstinsking/filebeat-compose/README.md

 # docker push docker.io/your_user_dockerhub/filebeat_custom:latest

-one time you created you custom filebear image, go to root folder of project and  modify docker-compose.yml file
+one time you created you custom filebeat image, go to root folder of the project and  modify docker-compose.yml file

 and change the filebeat.image value for examample: